Category Bias Definition:

 - Beware of silos:

-This is counterproductive because CRO can only become a strategy for growth if it is embedded into the culture of an organisation and is supported and promoted from the very top of the business.
+CRO can only become a strategy for growth if it is embedded into the culture of an organisation and is supported and promoted from the very top of the business.
 For CRO to thrive it requires many parts of the organisation to take some responsibility for digital optimisation as it is a collaborative approach to business growth.

 Category bias confirms the importance of the first few seconds when a visitor lands on your site.
 After all first impressions do count.
 It is also important to align corporate social responsibility strategy with how your brand may be negatively categorised by users.